 The focus of this study is Council managed parks, playgrounds and public amenities that are publicly accessible.
 These include large parks like Speers Point Park and smaller parks like Russell Reserve, Adamstown Heights and Pendlebury Park, Bonnells Bay.

-The Parks and Play Strategy will provide a long-term vision and framework for the planning, provision and management of Lake Mac’s park, playground and public amenity network.
-The community’s input will be combined with the detailed research, site assessments, demand projections and issues analysis.
-This will then guide the development of the strategy and an implementation plan that balances current and projected resources with the priorities emerging from the strategy.
+These strategies will provide a long-term vision and framework for the planning, provision and management of Lake Mac’s park, playground and public amenity network.
+The community’s input has been combined with the detailed research, site assessments, demand projections and issues analysis.
+The strategies on Public Exhibition aim to balance current and projected resources with the priorities that emerged from the research and community consultation undertaken.

 What is not included as part of this Strategy?

-Skate parks, BMX tracks, outdoor fitness equipment and dog off-leash areas are not included as part of this Strategy.
+Skate parks, BMX tracks, outdoor fitness equipment and dog off-leash areas are not included as part of these strategies.

 Benefits of parks